 I have been using Jupyter notebooks in a virtual environment for some time now.
 I would compile the version of Python that I wanted into a local folder that did not require any special permissions.
-I would then create a virtual environment for jupyter and proceed to install what I needed.
+I would then create a virtual environment for Jupyter and proceed to install what I needed.
 Once completed I created the requirements file.
 It was fairly easy to update items.
 A bit time consuming and not fully automated.
-This didn't really work well for windows.
+This didn't work well for windows.
 I have to use conda for that platform.

-I looked into using docker to run the jupyter notebook application.
+I looked into using docker to run the Jupyter notebook application.
 There were a lot of options available over at Docker Hub.
 A lot of options!
-I tried some of them but couldn't really figure out how to use them.
+I tried some of them but couldn't figure out how to use them.
 That is when I decided I would build from scratch.
 I didn't know at the time there were known issues.
 That route was interesting but not fruitful.
 I decided to take a look at the pre-built images.
 After a little reading, I settled on the minimal notebook.
 This gave a fully functioning notebook implementation.
 I just had to add what I need to the mix.

 I decided to use docker-compose to create the new image.
 It is a yaml based configuration file that drives creating a docker image.
 It took me a bit of time to figure out how it worked.
-Basically, you create a DockerFile and use the docker-compose.yml to essentially script the process.
+You create a DockerFile and use the docker-compose.yml to script the process.
 The DockerFile is used to construct what is in the image.
 I like to think of it as a command line capture of building the actual system - as if you were typing the commands directly into the file.
 The docker-compose.yml takes the DockerFile and automates some of the other drudgeries.

 Here is the DockerFile that I came up with: